Find Grad Schools

 1 Yearly Graduations

 Indiana State University comes in at #9 on our list of the most popular colleges offering graduate certificates in genetics.
-The average in-state tuition for full-time undergraduates is $9,318 per year, while in-state graduate students, on average, pay $7,776 per year.
-During the 2020-2021 academic year, 1 people received their graduate certificate in genetics from Indiana State.
+Roughly 10,800 attend the school each year.
+The average in-state tuition for full-time undergraduates is $9,452 per year, while in-state graduate students, on average, pay $7,884 per year.
+During the most recent year for which we have data, 1 people received their graduate certificate in genetics from Indiana State.
+Of these students, 83% were women and 17% were members of underrepresented racial-ethnic groups.

 1 Yearly Graduations